ShuiTaCode/LinearInterpolationOfMultipleObjectives/README.md

 # Linear Interpolation of Multiple Objectives (LIMO)

 LIMO is a multiple-policy approach for Multi-Objective Reinforcement Learning (MORL) problems with conflicting objectives.
-This application is used to interactively demonstrate the procedure of LIMO.
+This application is used to interactively demonstrate the procedure of LIMO in two well known MORL domains.
 It is also able to generate plots from data and even LATEX-Code.

 ## Installation